Discover your potential savings with our ROI Calculator

 The primary purpose of medical device design controls is to mitigate risks and ensure that products meet predefined quality and performance standards.
 These controls serve several critical functions, including risk management, design consistency, document traceability, regulatory compliance, and quality continuous improvement.

-Design control are a set of interrelated procedures incorporated into the design and development process.
+Design controls are a set of interrelated procedures incorporated into the design and development process.
 It is a systematic way to track the process of medical device development.
-To effectively improve the chances of moving a design from planning to pro stage, follow these simple design control practices.
+To effectively improve the chances of moving a design from planning to pro stage, follow these simple design controls practices.

-Meet all design control regulatory requirements as regulated by FDA 21 CFR 820.30.
+Meet all design controls regulatory requirements as regulated by FDA 21 CFR 820.30.

 Incorporate cross functional teams to help design Devices.

-Ensure all design control addresses the stipulated user needs, meets the use of the device, and has all appropriate specifications defined.
+Ensure all design controls addresses the stipulated user needs, meets the use of the device, and has all appropriate specifications defined.

-Leverage design control to manufacture medical devices that are cost effective, highest quality, safe for use, and effective to meet the needs of the user.
+Leverage design controls to manufacture medical devices that are cost effective, highest quality, safe for use, and effective to meet the needs of the user.

 Technological development and breakthroughs in medical research have enabled medical technology companies to develop pioneering therapies and treatments for several…